ArshSekhon/COMP-340-Project_JOS/README.md

 Majority of JOS project is written in C. So there is no doubt that C is of great significance for this project.

 ##### C: Hello World (/example/helloworld.c)
-This is a simple Hello World application.
+I wrote a simple Hello World application.
 It just prints "Hello World!" to the screen and exits.
 If we are able to compile and run this project then we can say that our C compiler is up and running.

 **Commands to compile and run this project (Linux Only):**
 1. cd into examples folder.